From Age Estimation to Age-Invariant Face Recognition: Generalized Age Feature Extraction Using Order-Enhanced Contrastive Learning: Related Work

-With the increasing popularity of CNNs, researchers have begun using them as feature extractors in discriminative AIFR methods.
-Wen et al. \cite{wen2016latent} were the first to use a CNN for AIFR, designing a customized network with latent identity analysis to learn disentangled features.
+The mainstream strategy in modern AIFR is feature disentanglement, which aims to separate identity-specific features from age-related characteristics.
 Zheng et al. \cite{zheng2017age} proposed a multi-task framework with one path for face recognition and another for age estimation, directly subtracting age features from global features to obtain age-invariant identity features.
-Later, Wang et al. \cite{wang2018orthogonal} adopted a similar multi-task strategy, introducing a novel decomposition method to separate age features from identity features using a spherical coordinate system.
+Wang et al. \cite{wang2018orthogonal} adopted a similar multi-task strategy, introducing a novel decomposition method to separate age features from identity features using a spherical coordinate system.
 They also applied a regression loss to learn finer age features, enhancing the decomposition process.
-Subsequently, Wang et al. \cite{wang2019decorrelated} proposed a discriminative method based on adversarial learning and a canonical mapping module to reduce the correlation between age and identity features.
-This adversarial learning approach demonstrated superior performance on several benchmark datasets compared to previous methods.
+Recently, Xie et al. \cite{xie2022implicit} proposed an Implicit and Explicit Feature Purification (IEFP) framework that uses a regularizer to minimize the mutual information between the identity-focused features and features from a pre-trained age-estimation network.

-With the significant improvement in synthesized image quality, researchers have shifted their focus back to generative approaches.
-Zhao et al. \cite{zhao2019look} proposed an end-to-end method that simultaneously synthesizes faces across different age groups and performs feature disentanglement using a GRL to reverse the gradient of age information during back-propagation.
-Huang et al. \cite{huang2021age} presented a similar framework, benefiting from more realistic faces generated by their synthesis model.
-Zhao et al. \cite{zhao2020disentangled} further proposed a Generative Adversarial Network (GAN) \cite{goodfellow2014generative} for age-invariant face verification (AIFV), synthesizing realistic facial images for different age groups by manipulating latent features between the encoder and decoder.
-Recently, the Multi-Feature Fusion and Decomposition framework \cite{yan2022age} was introduced to enhance feature extraction by combining facial features from images using multi-head self-attention \cite{NIPS2017_3f5ee243}, along with a decomposition approach to separate age and identity features.
+Another strategy gaining popularity is combining generative and discriminative models to form unified frameworks.
+The Age-Invariant Model (AIM) \cite{zhao2020towards} was one of the first to perform cross-age face synthesis and recognition simultaneously.
+Recently, Yao et al. \cite{yao2025synthetic} evaluated multiple age synthesis models and demonstrated that using synthesized faces at different ages can enhance the AIFR model's performance.